-- Moving a move file up/down with the panel options has no effect on priority of moves.
-It only affects the list order displayed in this panel. - You can find several move samples under .\UFE\Characters\Mike\Moves
+• Moving a move file up/down with the panel options has no effect on priority of moves.
+It only affects the list order displayed in this panel.

+As a reference, the moves from Mike are located at .\UFE\Characters\Mike\Moves